Do Schwartz Higher-Order Values Help Sentence-Level Human Value Detection? A Study of Hierarchical Gating and Calibration: Introduction

 A natural question is whether Schwartz's HO structure improves fine-grained sentence-level detection.
 Hierarchical classification can help by injecting structure, constraining hypotheses, and sharing statistical strength \citep{SillaFreitas2011}.
 But in noisy sentence-level settings, hard constraints can amplify upstream errors: if a parent prediction is uncertain, strict gating can suppress true positives and reduce recall on already sparse labels.
 This tension is tied to calibration, since hierarchical pipelines are sensitive to thresholds and probability miscalibration \citep{Valmadre2022}.

-We address this tension by evaluating when HO categories help and how to integrate them.
-Under a compute-frugal setting, we compare: (i) direct multi-label prediction, (ii) a Category$\rightarrow$Values hierarchy that constrains fine-grained outputs, and (iii) a \emph{Presence$\rightarrow$Category$\rightarrow$Values} cascade that first filters sentences predicted to contain any value.
+We address this tension through a controlled, compute-bounded empirical study of when HO categories help and how they should be used.
+Rather than proposing a new hierarchical learner, we compare: (i) direct multi-label prediction, (ii) a Category$\rightarrow$Values hierarchy that constrains fine-grained outputs, and (iii) a \emph{Presence$\rightarrow$Category$\rightarrow$Values} cascade that first filters sentences predicted to contain any value.
 We also test low-cost levers that often matter in practice, including threshold calibration and simple ensembling \citep{Wolpert1992,Breiman1996,FreundSchapire1997,Breiman2001}.
 Finally, we benchmark compact instruction-tuned LLMs under the same budget, motivated by evidence that prompting and instruction tuning can be competitive without task-specific architectural changes \citep{Brown2020,Ouyang2022,Chung2024}.
+The scope is deliberately benchmark-driven: the goal is to characterize behavior on ValueEval'24 / ValuesML under fixed compute, not to claim immediate generalization across domains, languages, or annotation schemes.

+Operationally, this makes the study a set of component-wise ablations under fixed compute, where hierarchy injection, thresholding, auxiliary features, prompting/fine-tuning choices, and ensembling are varied while the evaluation protocol remains constant.

-\paragraph{Research questions} We structure the study around the following research questions:
+\paragraph{Research questions.} We structure the study around the following research questions:

 \begin{enumerate}[label=\textbf{RQ\arabic*.}, leftmargin=*, itemsep=0.25em] \item \textbf{Are HO values learnable from single sentences?} Can we reliably detect the eight Schwartz HO categories from a single sentence, and which compute-frugal signals and model families work best?